JT-4/Deathspank-Datadict-Editor/README.md

-This GUI based editor was developed to provide an easier way of editing Deathspank "*.datadict" files.
-By coincidence, the deathspank "*.textdict" have the same format and can be edited using this same editor.
+This GUI based editor was developed to provide an easier way of editing Deathspank ".datadict" files.
+By coincidence, the deathspank ".textdict" have the same format and can be edited using this same editor.
+This should allow for easier fan translations if that is your goal.

 Using the program: